Scripted/ScriptedClient/README.md

     jobs = ScriptedClient::Job.all
     page_two = jobs.next

+If you'd like to review the written content itself, use the `html_contents` method:

+    job = ScriptedClient::Job.first
+    job.html_contents

 ### Development

 From within this directory, `bundle install` and run `rspec` to execute the tests.
+If you want to use the gem against a local version of the API, set `ScriptedClient.env = :development`.